VolpeUSDOT/gtfs-measures/README.md

 ## Getting involved
 This public-domain code was developed as part of a proof-of-concept project, and we encourage transit agencies, state DOTs, or other interested parties to consider how these tools to estimate ridership and calculate multimodal performance measures might be useful to them.
 We also welcome contributions back into this repository as a building block for peers.
 See [LICENSE](LICENSE),  [CONTRIBUTING](CONTRIBUTING.md), and [TERMS](TERMS.md).

-If you have questions about the code or the project, feel free to open an Issue on this repository.
+If you have questions about the code or the project, feel free to open an Issue on this repository or reach out to the contacts noted in the full report linked above.

 ## Open source licensing info
 1. [TERMS](TERMS.md)